 The Equality Act 2010 protects all people and establishes that discrimination is unlawful.
-The protected characteristics (section 4) under the Act are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief (including lack of belief), sex and sexual orientation.
+The protected characteristics (section 4) under the Act are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief (including lack of belief), sex and sexual orientation and including language in education.